June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Comparing to the United States

-The total police-involved death rate in the United States is about 4 times higher than in Canada.
+The total police-involved death rate in the United States is higher than in Canada.
 * The census data for each country use different demographic groupings so we can't directly compare between all groups.
 Three demographic groups: White, Black, and Indigenous are recorded by each.
 * The death rates for Indigenous and Black people are much higher than for White people in both Canada and the United States.